Cost to move from Iowa to Vermont (2026)

 A few high-priority tasks for your first week in Vermont:

-• Forward your mail and update your address with banks, insurance providers, and the IRS.
+• Forward your mail and update your address with your bank, employer, insurance carriers, and the IRS.

-• Set up utilities — electricity, gas, water, and internet — before move-in day if possible.
+• Set up utilities like electricity, gas, water, and internet before move-in day when possible.

 • Change your locks and test smoke and carbon monoxide detectors.